Unity Party (Sierra Leone)

 The Unity Party is a political party in Sierra Leone.
 It was founded on 25 October 2017 by Femi Claudius Cole.

 It is the first political party founded by a woman in the history of Sierra Leone.

 History

 The party has offices in Bo, Kenema, and Makeni.

-In partnership with the West End Clinic, she established the Unity Movement Sierra Leone a voter outreach initiative through mobile medical outreach programs to treat malaria, hypertension, diabetes, and other illnesses.
+In partnership with the West End Clinic, she established the Unity Movement Sierra Leone, a voter outreach initiative that used mobile medical outreach programmes to treat malaria, hypertension, diabetes, and other illnesses.
 The initiative included town meetings in marginalized communities.

 Ideology

 The aim of the Unity Party is to bring Sierra Leoneans of all ethnic groups together in a common effort to improve the country.
 The party's main focus is education, health, job creation and increased international trade.

 The aims of the Unity Party are: